 Please see the recipe card for complete instructions and ingredient amounts.

-- Season with salt and pepper to taste.
+Step 5: Season with salt and pepper to taste.

-- Top with cheese and bacon.
+Step 7: Top the potatoes with shredded cheese and bacon.

-- Bake for 15-20 minutes at 375℉ until the cheese is melted and lightly browning around the edges.
+Step 8: Bake for 15-20 minutes at 375℉ until the cheese is melted and lightly browning around the edges.
+Garnish with chives and serve.

-Serving suggestions
+Serving Suggestions

 Fold leftover chopped ham into the potatoes for a main dish casserole.